 - The ovaries stop making the hormones estrogen and progesterone.

 - Your menstrual periods stop.
-You know you have gone through menopause after you have had no periods for one year.
+You know you have gone through menopause after you have had no periods for 1 year.
 You should continue to use a birth control method until you have gone a whole year without a period.
-Any bleeding that you have more than one year after your last period is not normal and should be checked by your health care provider.
+Any bleeding that occurs more than 1 year after your last period is not normal and should be checked by your health care provider.